mohitydv09/mohityadav/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robot Manipulation and Perception
+  - Robot Manipulation & Perception
   - Computer Vision
   - Machine Learning